lab1092/blender-manual_ja/manual/sequencer/effects.rst

 This effect makes parts of an image glow brighter by working on the luminance channel of an image.
-The :guilabel:`Glow` is the superposition of the base image and a modified version, where some areas (brighter than the :guilabel:`Threshold:`) are blurred.
+The *Glow* is the superposition of the base image and a modified version, where some areas (brighter than the *Threshold:*) are blurred.
-With the :guilabel:`Glow` strip properties, you control this :guilabel:`Threshold:`, the maximum luminosity that can be added (:guilabel:`Clamp:`), a :guilabel:`Boost factor:` for it, the size of the blur (:guilabel:`Blur distance:`), and its :guilabel:`Quality:`.
-The :guilabel:`Only boost` button allows you to only show/use the 'modified' version of the image, without the base one.
+With the *Glow* strip properties, you control this *Threshold:*, the maximum luminosity that can be added (*Clamp:*), a *Boost factor:* for it, the size of the blur (*Blur distance:*), and its *Quality:*.
+The *Only boost* button allows you to only show/use the 'modified' version of the image, without the base one.
 To "animate" the glow effect, mix it with the base image using the Gamma Cross effect, crossing from the base image to the glowing one.